ashishrpandey/kubernetes-training/kubernetes-troubleshooting.md

     kubia-manual-v2 1/1     Running   0          2m    manual            prod
     kubia-zxzij     1/1     Running   0          1d    <none>            <none>

-## To get more all the pods that have label creation_method:manual
+To get more all the pods that have label creation_method:manual

     kubectl get po -l creation_method=manual

-## To list all pods that include the env label, whatever its value is:
+ To list all pods that include the env label, whatever its value is:

     kubectl get po -l env
     NAME              READY     STATUS    RESTARTS   AGE
     kubia-manual-v2   1/1       Running   0          37m

-## namespaces
+namespaces

     kubectl config set-context current-context --name-space name-space-name

-## Never do this
-    kubectl delete all --all

-#### When you want to figure out why the previous container terminated, you’ll want to see those logs instead of the current container’s logs.
+When you want to figure out why the previous container terminated, you’ll want to see those logs instead of the current container’s logs.
 This can be done by using the --previous option:

     kubectl logs mypod --previous

-### Instead of using the kubectl scale command, you’re going to scale it in a declarative way by editing the ReplicationController’s definition:
+Instead of using the kubectl scale command, you’re going to scale it in a declarative way by editing the ReplicationController’s definition:

     kubectl edit rc kubia

-### When deploying a pod, you don’t need to constantly poll the list of pods by repeatedly executing kubectl get pods.
+When deploying a pod, you don’t need to constantly poll the list of pods by repeatedly executing kubectl get pods.
-### Instead, you can use the --watch flag and be notified of each creation, modification, or deletion of a pod,
+Instead, you can use the --watch flag and be notified of each creation, modification, or deletion of a pod,

     kubectl get pods --watch

-### Both the Control Plane components and the Kubelet emit events to the API server as they perform these actions.
+Both the Control Plane components and the Kubelet emit events to the API server as they perform these actions.
-### They do this by creating Event resources, which are like any other Kubernetes resource.
+They do this by creating Event resources, which are like any other Kubernetes resource.

           kubectl get events --watch

+### Never do this
+    kubectl delete all --all